mateuszjurewicz/notes_public/English Vocabulary.md

 a small specie of turtle, living in brackish or fresh water, common house pet.
 - `terrycloth` aka `towelling` or `terry cotton` is a material where there are protruding loops of thread that can absorb a large amount of water, perfect for fluffy towels and bathrobes.
+- `true-blue` (noun and adjective) extremely loyal, regardless of circumstances, unwavering in one's committment (positively so).
+Also real, genuine.
+As a noun refers to a person with these qualities.
+British specific: staunchly loyal supporter of the Conservative Party.
 - `unalome`
 a buddhist symbol for the journey towards enlightenment, in the form of a straight line turning into a zig-zag like pattern, ending in a spiral (variations exist).
 - `vociferous`